ericmarrone/ice_and_fire/README.md

 ```

 ### Part 3: Using the Rider Factory
 Let's move onto `test/models/rider_test.rb`.
 There's only 1 test case that we need to make pass.
 Looks like it needs values for the `aegon` and `daenerys` variables.
-But this time, we are going to use FactoryGirl's `create` method instead of `build`.
+But this time, we are going to use FactoryBot's `create` method instead of `build`.

 Once you've got values you're happy with, put a `binding.pry` statement below and run`rails test` to inspect aegon and daenerys: